 Dr Russell is co-chair of the Women's Classical Committee UK for 2017-19, an Athena Swan panellist, and a member of the AHRC Peer Review College.

 Current research projects

 'The politics of public space in Republican Rome': 2016 monograph for Cambridge University Press.
 I examine the nature of the public/private divide in Republican Rome by focusing not on the gradations of privacy available within the house, but how public space was marked, differentiated, and manipulated.
-Since completing the monograph, I have continued exploring notions of 'the public', 'publicness', and 'public opinion' in Roman Republican politics; a contribution on the role of gender in defining public and private (and vice versa) appeared in TRAC 2015 (see below).
+Since completing the monograph, I have continued exploring notions of 'the public', 'publicness', and 'public opinion' in Roman Republican politics; a contribution on the role of gender in defining public and private (and vice versa) appeared in TRAC 2015, and has since been republished in Chinese translation (see below).